vaishakp/vaishakp.github.io/README.md

 1. Compile-time optimizations are usually one of the final stages of performance optimization in software programming.
 This allows us to squeeze out the best performance given the software and the hardware without changing either.
 2. Investing time in carefully optimizing HPC software at compile time can result in noticeable performance improvements and speedups.
 3. For SpEC with `gcc` compiled software, the ID solver can have upto 90% speedup.
-4. Modern vector extensions like `avx` and glibc versions can severely impact the performance of the application.
+4. Modern vector extensions like `avx` and glibc versions can severely impact the performance of applications.
 5. The evolution has a speedup of about 40%.
 Upgrading `glibc` to version `>= 2.34` contributes to almost half of this.
 6. Compiling libraries manually seems to have better performance compared to using spack.
 The reasons for this may be because
    1. Unless overridden, spack downloads precompiled binaries that suit the native arch.
 In this process, certain optimizations may not be implemented.